vanHeemstraSystems/buildah-headstart/200/100/100/README.md

 And/or:

 ```
 The system helper service is not installed; the default Docker API socket address can't be used by podman.
-If yoiu like to install it run the following command:
+If you like to install it run the following command:

 $ sudo /usr/local/Cellar/podman/4.0.2/bin/podman-mac-helper install
 ```